Tag Archives: Newspaper

 “One time a magazine requested an interview thinking that we would have a lot to say about LSD, because of the band’s name.”
 Perry says.
 “When they found out we have never tried it they lost interest.”

-Although many fans attribute the duo’s music with spiritual, mystic and even healing powers, and critics have labelled their work with adjectives as diverse as “dark ethereal,” “gothic,””dream pop,” “angelic,” “Avant Guarde,” “ambient,” etc., this young duo put things very simply.
+Although many fans attribute the duo’s music with spiritual, mystic and even healing powers, and critics have labelled their work with adjectives as diverse as “dark ethereal,” “gothic,””dream pop,” “angelic,” “Avant Garde,” “ambient,” etc., this young duo put things very simply.

 “We just compose music without any specific intention,”Lum says.